jack126guy/essentialgit/essential git.md

 Notice how the merge was a fast-forward, because your `master` has no work that is not also in `ourproject/master`.
 When you merge remote-tracking branches, they're just like any other merges.
 (Merge commits can be created, and conflicts can come up.)

 Oftentimes branches are removed from the remote because they've been merged.
-Git doesn't automatically remove the remote-tracking branches, though.
+Git doesn't automatically remove the remote-tracking branches from your repository, though.
 To do this, you should be able to specify an option to "prune" the remote-tracking branches when you fetch.

 Command-line syntax: